happybono/SonataSmooth/README.md

 #### Principle
 Leverage all CPU cores to avoid blocking the UI.
 PLINQ's `.AsOrdered()` preserves the original order, and `.WithDegreeOfParallelism` matches the number of logical processors.

+> [!Note]
-Note : The smoothing pass uses only `Parallel.For`; PLINQ is used solely for input parsing, not for kernel execution.
+> The smoothing pass uses only `Parallel.For`; PLINQ is used solely for input parsing, not for kernel execution.

 - **Parallelization** : Uses `Parallel.For` for the smoothing pass.
 PLINQ is used only for input parsing (clipboard / drag‑drop), not during kernel execution.
 - **Single-Pass Multi-Filter** : All enabled filters are computed together, minimizing memory usage and maximizing throughput.